fontforge/designwithfontforge.com/en-US/When_Things_Go_Wrong_With_Fontforge_Itself.md

 * your Operating System and version,
 * your FontForge version and where you got it from,
 * **what happens, step by step, to produce the issue**
-* **what error messages you see,**
+* **what error messages you see,** and
-* **what you expect to happen**
+* **what you expect to happen**.

-You can drag and drop screenshots or other images directly into the issue page to include them
+You can drag and drop screenshots or other images directly into the issue page to include them.

-An easy way to report issues is to record a screencast videos where you explain in a narrated voiceover the things you are interested in as they happen, and then upload it to YouTube and include a link to your video
+An easy way to report issues is to record a screencast video in which you explain in a narrated voiceover the things you are interested in as they happen, and then upload it to YouTube and include a link to your video.

 To reproduce the issue, it can helpful to share with the developer community the files you are working with.
 If you can make a file that is small and only contains what is needed to reproduce the issue, please fork the fontforge repo and add these files to [/tests/fonts](https://github.com/fontforge/fontforge/tree/master/tests/fonts) and submit a pull request.
 You can also place files on your own website or a file sharing service temporarily (such as MegaUpload, DropBox, Google Drive, etc.)
 Finally, if you do not wish to make your files publicly available, you can provide an email address for a FontForge developer to contact you at to get a private copy of the file.

-Please don't close other people's issues - ask them to close the issue if it is closed to their satisfaction.
+Please don't close other people's issues — ask them to close the issue if it is closed to their satisfaction.

 ## How To Report A Crash